GuitarML/SmartAmpPro/README.md

 On Windows 10, the SmartAmpPro creates a "C:/Users/user/AppData/Roaming/GuitarML/SmartAmpPro" directory.
 All .json models, associated training files, and .wav samples created from the plugin will be saved here.
-When using the "Add Tone" button, the chosen .json file will be copied here.
 There is no automatic data cleanup of this directory.
 If you modify the "train.py" file and want to revert to the original, remove the the .py file and it will be re-installed the next time you open the plugin.

+## "Add Tone" button
+This button adds a tone file (with .json extension) to the plugin.
+Click the "Add Tone" button to open up a file select dialog box.
+Select your .json tone file (or multiple files) to import them into the plugin.
+This simply copies the tone file to your "SmartAmpPro" directory in "AppData".
+The tone is now an option in the drop down box in the plugin.

+Note: The original SmartAmp/PedalNetRT .json files are not compatible with this plugin because it is an entirely different machine learning model.
+Only use tone files trained from SmartAmpPro.

 ### Capturing .wav samples for model training: